 So if Randy’s counterpart is a white male, he would say, “White males do not belong in the board room because they are just not that business minded.”
 This builds empathy, a key ingredient for success in our diverse, interconnected world.

 Randy has just demonstrated four of the IMPACT steps from my Breaking Free from Bias book: Identify, Manage and Communicate about bias, with Accountability.
 Randy, you demonstrate high CQ (cultural intelligence) through your communication technique, and use your higher rank for the greater good.

 Want an alternative, or to take your communication a step further without crossing the line?

 You can pull the person aside and say, “When you talk about ____ (cultural group, in this case, Latinas) in this way you can decrease our profitability by up to 35%.(1) I have been remiss in not addressing this with you earlier, and I want to resolve this.”

 - This is the effect of your communication

 - Here is what my part has been

 - Listen to their response

 The next time you feel like walking away or exploding with, “WHAT did you just say?” experiment with one or both of these challenging communication steps instead to decrease costly conflict and talent loss; increasing prosperity.

-Leaders, HR professionals, coaches, are you committed to increasing your cultural intelligence and prosperity?
+Leaders, HR professionals, are you committed to improving communication in your organization, leading to decreased conflict and greater prosperity?
 I invite you to apply for an #unlockpotential strategy session with me to explore your best approach.